Pityriasis rosea may be caused by a viral infection.

 This disease usually resolves with no treatment, and itching that is not severe may be alleviated with artificial or natural sunlight.

-Pityriasis rosea causes a rose-colored or tan-colored patch of skin about 1 to 4 inches (2 to 10 centimeters) in diameter that doctors call a herald or mother patch.
-The rose or tan color is not as obvious in people with darker skin.
-This round or oval area usually develops on the torso.
-Sometimes the patch appears without any previous symptoms, but some people have a vague feeling of illness, loss of appetite, fever, headache, and sometimes joint pain a few days before the patch appears.
+Pityriasis rosea at first causes a single rose-colored or tan-colored round patch of skin about 1 to 4 inches (2 to 10 centimeters) in diameter.
+Doctors call this first patch a herald or mother patch.
+This patch usually develops on the torso.

-Both artificial and natural sunlight may speed clearing and relieve the itching.
+Both artificial and natural sunlight may speed up clearing and relieve the itching.

-Other standard treatments for itching may be used as needed (see treatment of itching).
+Other standard treatments for itching may be used as needed (see treatment of itching Treatment Itching can be very uncomfortable.
+It is one of the most common reasons people see doctors who specialize in skin disorders (dermatologists).
+Itching makes people want to scratch.
+Scratching... read more ).
 Corticosteroids applied directly to the skin (topically) can also be used for short periods to help relieve itching.

 Corticosteroids taken by mouth are necessary only for very severe itching.